-Are there any particular aspects of your role that can trigger you feeling low, depressed, stressed, or mentally unwell?
+Are th Are there any particular aspects of your role that can trigger you feeling low, depressed, stressed, or mentally unwell?
 Please tick all that apply

 Tick Long hours

 Tick Changing shift patterns

 Tick Excessive workload

 Tick Pressure from management

 Tick Organisational upheaval

 Tick Effects on physical health

 Tick Experience of distressing or traumatic events

 Tick Other

 [If yes - free text explanation is required]

-If you began experiencing poor mental health, how likely are you to seek help from the following?
-1 is 'never' and 5 is 'always'
+If you began experiencing poor mental health, how likely an following?
+1 is 'never' and 5 is 'always' e you to see ek help) from the

 GP 1 2 3 4 5

 Occupational Health 1 2 3 4 5

 Human Resources 1 2 3 4 5

 Union 1 2 3 4 5

 Colleague 1 2 3 4 5

 Manager 1 2 3 4 5

 Family 1 2 3 4 5

 Friend 1 2 3 4 5

 Other

 [If yes - free text explanation is required]